finnianr/Eiffel-Loop/doc/Contents.md

 **1. Field Indexing**

-For a large number of chain items, performing joins can be slow without the use of field indices. *Eco-DB* offers an easy way to maintain field indices with very little code via the implementing class [ECD_ARRAYED_LIST [EL_STORABLE](http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html)] which does all the work of maintaining the index.
-To index selected fields you just need to redefine the function *new_index_by* found in [ECD_ARRAYED_LIST](http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html) as in this example:
+For a large number of chain items, performing joins can be slow without the use of field indices. *Eco-DB* offers an easy way to maintain field indices with very little code via the implementing class [http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html](ECD_ARRAYED_LIST [EL_STORABLE]) which does all the work of maintaining the index.
+To index selected fields you just need to redefine the function *new_index_by* found in [http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html](ECD_ARRAYED_LIST) as in this example:

 ````